Home => Defending against Windows 10 bug fixes

 On Windows 7, all we had to do was disable the Windows Update service.
 But, things are much more complicated in Windows 10, which will, eventually, re-enable the Windows Update service.
 Windows Update on Windows 10 consists of multiple services and multiple scheduled tasks.
 Plus, some of the services can not be stopped or disabled in the usual manner, you have to zap the registry instead.

-I have seen the four services listed below, each of which is somehow involved in Windows Update.
+I have seen the five services listed below, each of which is somehow involved in Windows Update.
 But, every Windows 10 computer does not have every one of these services installed.
+(Updated Dec 3, 2018)

-Scheduled tasks on Windows are assigned to groups and there seem to be three groups for Windows Update.
+Scheduled tasks on Windows are assigned to groups and there are multiple groups for Windows Update.
 As with the services, every Windows 10 computer that I checked did not have each of these scheduled tasks.
+Note that whatever software you use to deal with scheduled tasks, it must run as an Admin user.
+If not, some tasks will not be visible.
+(Updated Dec 8, 2018)

 The Microsoft\Windows\WindowsUpdate group consists of (at most) the tasks below.
 All of them can be disabled normally.

 Clearly, these are early days for formulating a full frontal assault on Windows Update.
-I have seen no other articles offering anything as drastic as what Constantinos suggests.
-If Windows 10 keeps sliding downhill, however, more and more people will be motivated for this drastic action.
+But, the combination of continued bad patches with people who need stability more than minor fixes is likely to generate more interest.
 But clearly, more testing is needed.
 I wonder if the trick that keeps the main service disabled would be sufficient on its own?
-And, I wonder what affect killing Windows Update will have on Windows Defender.
+And, I wonder just blocking the five services is sufficient?
 This needs more testing by someone with lots of virtual machines.
+(Updated Dec 8, 2018)

 Anyone who successfully blocks all updates on Windows 10 will, at some point, probably want some bug fixes.
 At least for bug fixes to the currently installed Service Pack, you can update manually.